FidgetyMouse18/Hermes-Azure/README.md

   * Temperature
   * Humidity
-  * Gas levels
-  * CO₂ concentration
+  * Pressure
-  * Magnetic interference
+  * TVOC levels
+  * RGB light levels
+  * X, Y, Z Acceleration

 * **Data Transmission:**
   Mobile nodes send sensor data via Bluetooth Low Energy (BLE) to a nearby **Base Node**.

 * **Base Node:**
-  Receives BLE packets and uploads the data to a **secure blockchain** over Wi-Fi, ensuring data immutability and transparency.
+  Receives BLE packets and uploads the data to a **secure blockchain** over Wi-Fi via a HTTP Rest Endpoint, ensuring data immutability and transparency.

 * **M5Core2 Display Unit:**
-  Can access the data via Wi-Fi or directly receive BLE packets.
+  Can access the data using Wi-Fi via a HTTP Rest Endpoint.
 It displays real-time graphs representing the environmental snapshot.

 * **Desktop Dashboard:**
   Provides a more detailed interface for visualizing historical and live data from across the entire supply chain.